 You know, the stimulus checks for social security recipients.

-Millions of dead people are getting check.
+Millions of dead people are getting checks.

-Now, I, for one see, am not surprised.
+Now, I, for one, see, am not surprised.

 Where's Obama from?